Bra-ket entanglement, an indicator bridging entanglement, magic, and coherence: BKE diagnoses SE

-Therefore, when no additional CBC and BBC resources ($H$ and $T$) are introduced, $G_{zero,\alpha}(|O\rangle)$ is governed by the existing CBC and BBC in $|O\rangle$.
+\end{proof} Therefore, when no additional CBC and BBC resources ($H$ and $T$) are introduced, $G_{zero,\alpha}(O)$ is governed by the existing CBC and BBC in $|O\rangle$.
 To generate higher entanglement, additional CBC and BBC resources are needed.
 Since CBC and BBC are about projecting $|O\rangle$ on two different bases, following Lemma \ref{entro}, we can summarize a CBC-BBC uncertainty principle. \begin{theorem} [Theorem \ref{mainthe3} in main text] The CBC-BBC uncertainty principle says

 \end{theorem} \begin{proof} The maximal overlap between a 2-qubit computational basis and a Bell basis is $1/\sqrt{2}$, as shown in Eq. \ref{bpc}.
 Generalizing to $2n$-qubit cases, we have

 which, combined with Lemma \ref{entro}, leads to the CBC-BBC uncertainty principle. \end{proof}